Codeinwp/adblock-notify-by-bweb/README.txt

 * Tested on WP 4.4.2 with success!

 = 1.8.2 =
-* Fix a PHP warning in the adblock-notify-functions.php on COOKIES
+* Fix a PHP warning in the Ad Blocker-notify-functions.php on COOKIES

 = 1.8.1 =
 * Simplified Chinese translation by [Changmeng Hu](http://www.wpdaxue.com "Changmeng Hu")